 You’ll save money and you can travel at your own pace, but you’ll sacrifice the opportunity to make your holiday with the kids even easier and you’ll miss out on having a guide.
 Costa Rica has such a wealth of diversity, history and culture that you need a little bit of local insight to really get under the surface of things.
 It might cost a little extra, but you’ll come away with a great experience that will leave a lasting impression on the kids.

-For that reason alone, it can be worth investing in a guided tour, even more so if you’re looking to explore lesser-known parts of the country and to visit multiple attractions in a short space of time.
+For that reason alone, it can be worth investing in a guided Costa Rica family tour package, even more so if you’re looking to explore lesser-known parts of the country and to visit multiple attractions in a short space of time.
 A guided tour will not only take away any logistical challenges leaving you free to simply spend time with your children, but it can open a whole new world of opportunities for you in Costa Rica so you can really begin to understand the meaning of pura vida.

 Even if you’re looking to travel independently between different destinations, such as taking the bus from San Jose to Tamarindo or road tripping along the Caribbean coast from Tortuguero to Limon, it’s well worth investing in day tours when you arrive at a new destination to learn more from local guides.